spanners/dissertation/dissertation/sections/pilot2.markdown

-Since I conducted Pilot Study 2 remotely by sending the participant a link to the pre-questionnaire survey (See \ref{pilot2-pre-questionnaire}) and a link to either the Elm or JS task (See \ref{MovingBox.elm} and \ref{MovingBox.js}, respectively) I can not assert with any certainty that this was occuring during the experiments in Pilot Study 2.
+Since I conducted Pilot Study 2 remotely by sending the participant a link to the pre-questionnaire survey (See \ref{pilot2-pre-questionnaire}) and a link to either the Elm or JS task (See \ref{MovingBox.elm} and \ref{MovingBox.js}, respectively) I can not assert with any certainty that this was occurring during the experiments in Pilot Study 2.

 The study, although found that there is a significant difference in the number